MichaelDeyev/interview/en/interview-en.md

 # Opening questions
 ### Introduce yourself
-My name is Mike and I am a Java developer.
+My name is Mike, and I am a Java developer.
 I started learning Java at university and have been working as a Java developer for over two years.
 I started working for a large retail company written on the SAP E-commerce platform, but I have been working in fintech for a year and a half.
 I managed to work on the "Security" and "Savings and Deposits" projects of the largest bank.
 My main PL is Java, and I'm really Love it.
 I am also familiar with SpringBoot framework and with Hibernate ORM.
 I always try to improve my skills and learning new technologies.
 For example, now I'm learning frontend to addition for main skills
 # JAVA CORE